EU wants price cap on Russian gas, energy companies to pay - NewsBreak

 She declined to recommend any price cap levels, saying that should be agreed during emergency talks among EU energy ministers Friday.
 The bloc’s executive arm is putting a raft of proposals on the table for the ministers to discuss.

-Putin threatened to completely cut energy supplies to the West if it tries to cap prices of Russian exports, saying the move would violate contracts.

-“In that case, we will just halt supplies if it contradicts our economic interests," Putin said Wednesday at an economic forum in the far-eastern port city of Vladivostok.
-“We won’t supply any gas, oil, diesel oil or coal.”

-Meanwhile, Von der Leyen said the EU's executive Commission, which proposes EU rules and policies, noted that oil and gas companies have made "massive profits."
+Von der Leyen said the commission, which proposes EU rules and policies, noted that oil and gas companies have made “massive profits.”
 A European drought is fueling higher electricity demand and limiting the production of hydropower, just as Russia is wielding its energy might.

 “We will therefore propose a solidarity contribution for fossil fuel companies,” von der Leyen said, urging member countries to “invest these revenues to support vulnerable households and invest in clean homegrown energy sources.”